ry0kc/advanced-test-site/content/projects/home-server.md

 - I need to set up titles and configure the Jellyfin library
 - I need to rename, locate, reconnect and otherwise integrate smart devices with Home Assistant

+### Update 9-4-25 and Tapo C210
+- VNC is working on the server
+- I've added my Tapo C210 cameras.
+They won't provide a live view on a dashboard.
+RTSP has been disabled or hidden with recent updates.
+- Working on automating image capture
+ChatGPT has been useful in this endevor.
+I feel like it has enabled me to see results faster.
+At the same time, the information provided is similar to if someone glanced over some write ups of similar setups.
+The information was often out of date and incompatible.
+You can feel the edges of the ingested dataset.
+I am currently using the free version though.

+### Update 9-6-25 and Wyze v2
+I have live view for both camera types.
+To get live views to work on a HA dashboard card, a RTSP is required.
+For Wyze I had to flash specific firmware.
+- These will eventually be replaced with camera's that are independent of a cloud service I reserved IPs in my router that came with my internet service.
+- This will be replaced by my own router.
+I added entries to the configuration.yaml of HA to add controls for the Tapo camera's.